 Another policy approach to discourage overconsumption is to focus on advertising regulations.
 Government regulations in most countries already restrict the content and types of ads that are allowed, such as the prohibition of cigarette advertising on television in the United States.
 Additional regulations could expand truth-in-advertising laws, ensuring that all claims made in ads are valid.
-For example, laws in the United States already restrict what foods can be labeled "low fat" or "organic."
+For example, laws in the United States already restrict what foods can be labeled "low-fat" or "organic."
 Again, European regulations are leading the way with stricter advertising regulations, especially for children.
 For example, Norway has banned all advertising targeted at children under 12 years old.
-Regulations in Germany and Belgium prohibit commercials during children's TV shows.
-At least eight countries, including India, Mexico, France, and Japan, have instituted policies to limit children's exposure to junk food ads.
+In 2023 Norway also implemented a ban on the advertising of unhealthy food and drink to those under the age of 18.
+At least 11 other countries, including Chile, South Korea, Mexico, and the United Kingdom, have instituted policies to limit children's exposure to junk food ads.60

 Another option is to change the tax regulations regarding advertising expenditures.
 In the United States, companies are generally able to treat all advertising costs as tax-exempt business expenses.
-Restricting the amount of this tax deduction (or eliminating the deduction entirely) would create an incentive for companies to reduce their advertising.
+Restricting the amount of this tax deduction (or eliminating the deduction entirely) might create an incentive for companies to reduce their advertising.